 The Walk Free Foundation’s index determined the incidence of modern slavery is most prevalent in repressive regimes.
 But it said the Group of 20 industrialized and developing economies with high GDPs also bear heavy responsibility because they import US$354 billion of “at-risk products” — those that are created under suspicious circumstances — including US$144 billion in the United States alone.

 Did you know – 71% per cent of people trapped in #ModernSlavery today are women?

 — Global Slavery Index (@SlaveryIndex) July 20, 2018

 Chief among the Group of 20’s imports were US$200.1 billion in laptops, computers and mobile phones, US$127.7 billion in clothing, US$12.9 billion in seafood, US$3.6 billion in cocoa and US$2.1 billion in sugar cane.

 The report said traffickers recruited an “unknowable” number of child soldiers and handled US$1.7 billion of illegal trade in human organs.
 The World Health Organization has estimated that one-in-10 organ transplants involves an illegal trade.

 “The black market organ trade has been documented in countries as diverse as India, Pakistan, Kosovo and the Philippines,” the report said.
 “Poverty and corruption are two of the principal underlying factors in organ trafficking.”

-But it pointed out that wealthy countries like Australia, Britain, Canada and the United States receive organs from developing countries such as China, India, Pakistan and the Philippines, and Pakistan.
+But it pointed out that wealthy countries like Australia, Britain, Canada and the United States receive organs from developing countries such as China, India, Pakistan and the Philippines.

 The report also highlighted “the connection between modern slavery and two major external drivers — highly repressive regimes, in which populations are put to work to prop up the government, and conflict situations which result in the breakdown of rule of law, social structures, and existing systems of protection.”